 My career as a professor of strategic management began in the mid-1980s at the University of Michigan Business School.
 There, I was greatly helped by relationships with professors Jane Dutton, Bob Quinn, and Noel Tichy.
 Professor Jim Walsh has also been a particularly helpful and special friend, confidant, and advisor over the years.
 Without him, it would have been much more difficult to work up the courage to take the career risks that I have taken.
+Most recently, my work with Bob Kennedy, Director of the Davidson Institute at Michigan, and Professor Michael Gordon has been especially productive.

-However, there is one faculty mentor, in particular, who deserves special mention: Professor C. K. Prahalad.
+However, there is one faculty mentor, in particular, who deserves special mention: the late Professor C.K.
+Prahalad.
 By the late 1980s, I was becoming frustrated with my career: I was increasingly spending time on research and teaching that did not reflect my real interests or passions.
 My performance in both research and teaching was, as a result, mediocre.
-Where most senior faculty advised me to forget about my background and interest in environment and sustainable development, C. K. was one of the few supportive voices.
+Where most senior faculty advised me to forget about my background and interest in environment and sustainable development, C.K. was one of the few supportive voices.
 I still remember how he urged me to pursue my passion and leverage my unique background in this area.
-Were it not for C. K., I never would have made the conscious decision (which I did in 1990)

-to devote the rest of my professional career to the connections between business and sustainability.
-C. K.'s unique perspective on strategy as innovation has also had a huge impact on how I have formulated my ideas about sustainable enterprise.
-For this, and much more, I owe C. K. a huge debt of gratitude.
+Were it not for C.K., I never would have made the conscious decision (which I did in 1990) to devote the rest of my professional career to the connections between business and sustainability.
+C.K.'s unique perspective on strategy as innovation has also had a huge impact on how I have formulated my ideas about sustainable enterprise.
+For this, and much more, I owe C.K. a huge debt of gratitude.
+He will be sorely missed.